Algebraic groups over free and hyperbolic groups: Classification of the multiplication law: proof of Theorem

 \begin{prop} The map $M^*:L_{V}\ra L_{V^3}$ sends $T_i$ to $g_i Z_{i}{}^{\pm 1} g'_i$ where the elements $g_i,g'_i\in L_{V^3}$ lie in $\grp{L_{V}^{(X)},\LV{i-1}{Z},L^{(Y)}_{V}}\subset L_{V^3}$. \end{prop}

-One can think of this result as a formal version of Corollary \ref{cor_triangulaire}, where the elements $g_{i,x,y}$ and $g'_{i,x,y}$ (depending on $x$ and $y$) are now represented by fixed words on $X$ and $Y$.
-Additionally, the restriction $x,y\in V_0$ has vanished.
+As mentioned above, this result says that the elements $g_{i,x,y}$ and $g'_{i,x,y}$ given in Corollary \ref{cor_triangulaire} depend algebraically on $x$ and $y$ (they are now represented by fixed words on $X$ and $Y$).
+Additionally, the restriction $x,y\in V_0$ appearing in Corollary \ref{cor_triangulaire} has vanished.

 Given $x, y \in V$ we denote $i_{x,y}: V \to V^3$ the map defined by $v \mapsto (x, v, y)$.
 Its dual map $i^*_{x, y}: L_{V^3} \to L_V$ can be described as follows: if $h_{x},h_y\in\HOM$ denote the $\Gamma$-homomorphisms corresponding to $x$ and $y$, the restrictions of $i^*_{x,y}$ on $L_V^{(X)}$ and $L_V^{(Y)}$ coincides with $h_{x}$ and $h_y$ (with the natural identification) and its restriction to $L^{(Z)}_{V}$ is the identity (sending $Z_i$ to $T_i$ and $Z_{j,k}$ to $T_{j,k}$).
 Note for future use that this implies that $i^*_{x,y}$ maps the group $U=\grp{L^{(X)}_{V},L^{(Z)}_{W},L^{(Y)}_{V}}$ in $L_W$.